pydantic/pydantic/docs/concepts/models.md

 then pass it to `model_validate`.

 !!! note
+    Pydantic uses [`jiter`](https://docs.rs/jiter/latest/jiter/), a fast and iterable JSON parser, to parse JSON data.
+    Using `jiter` compared to `serde` results in modest performance improvements that will get even better in the future.
+    The `jiter` JSON parser is almost entirely compatible with the `serde` JSON parser.
+One enhancement is that `jiter` supports serialization of `inf` and `NaN` values.
+    In the future, `jiter` will enable support for localizable JSON error messages from JSON parsing errors.

+!!! note
     Depending on the types and model configs involved, `model_validate` and `model_validate_json` may have different validation behavior.
 If you have data coming from a non-JSON source, but want the same validation behavior and errors you'd get from `model_validate_json`, our recommendation for now is to use